jayaregalinada/laravelphilippines.github.io/index.md

 Laravel PH is made possible by everyone in the #laravelph community.
 Join our slack community at [#laravelph channel](http://phackers.io) or our [facebook group](https://www.facebook.com/groups/laravelph/).
 {: .text-justify}

+Need a certificate to show your prof?
+You may print your own and we'll gladly sign it.
+Either Ian or Joe will sign it on the spot.
+{: .text-justify}